samiralam/rules-compendium/docs/dmg/5-creating-campaigns/index.md

 ### Keeping a Journal

 A campaign journal documents the progression of your campaign, from the first game session to the last.
 Your journal can take whatever form works best for you.
 It might be a physical notebook; a binder of loose notes, maps, and tracking sheets; a wiki; or a collection of files on your computer.
 Journal entries are best organized by date or game session.
-(Some DMs prefer the term “episode” to “game session,” but the terms are interchangeable.)
+(Some DMs prefer the term "episode" to "game session," but the terms are interchangeable.)

 ### Using Your Journal

-Use your journal to plan out your next game session (see “[Preparing a Session](/sources/dnd/dmg-2024/the-basics#PreparingaSession)” in [chapter 1](/sources/dnd/dmg-2024/the-basics)).
+Use your journal to plan out your next game session (see "[Preparing a Session](/sources/dnd/dmg-2024/the-basics#PreparingaSession)" in [chapter 1](/sources/dnd/dmg-2024/the-basics)).
 Then, when the game session is over, use the journal to capture anything else of importance that might have bearing on future sessions, such as the name of an NPC you created on the fly or a critical piece of information the characters learned.

 During a game session, you can use your campaign journal to quickly recall a piece of information you’ve forgotten (such as the name of a character’s mule) or to jot down things you want to remember later (such as the name of a tavern).
 In this way, the journal becomes a living chronicle of the campaign in flight.